gradle/gradle/architecture/standards/0002-avoid-using-java-serialization.md

 We do not use Java serialization.
 Instead, we use custom serialization where we explicitly describe how data objects should be serialized and deserialized.

-For internal purposes we use binary formats for their brevity.
+For internal purposes, we use binary formats for their brevity.
 We use the `Serializer` abstraction to separate the actual implementation of serialization from its uses.

 When sharing data with external tools, we use JSON.